-- 1. The Ocean SAMP area is an ecologically unique and complex region in that the Rhode Island Sound and Block Island Sound ecosystems are located at the boundary of two biogeographic provinces, the Acadian to the north and the Virginian to the south.
+1. The Ocean SAMP area is an ecologically unique and complex region in that the Rhode Island Sound and Block Island Sound ecosystems are located at the boundary of two biogeographic provinces, the Acadian to the north and the Virginian to the south.
 This unique positioning is the source of interesting biodiversity comprised of a mix of northern, cold-water species and more southern, warm-water species.
-It makes the ecosystems of the Ocean SAMP area highly vulnerable to impacts from warming due to climate change (Chapter 2, Section 200 for more detailed discussion). - 330.1.
+It makes the ecosystems of the Ocean SAMP area highly vulnerable to impacts from warming due to climate change (see Chapter 2, Ecology of the SAMP Region, Section 200 for more detailed discussion).

+330.1.
 Pelagic and Benthic Ecosystems